SimonGommeton/PCF_WordCloud/README.md

 Extract the current rep into a new folder, then open the Developer Command Prompt and search its path.
 Run:
 <pre>npm run build</pre>

+Then build the solution, using:
+<pre>msbuild /t:build /restore</pre>

+Create your authentication profile using the command:
+<pre>pac auth create --url https://xyz.crm.dynamics.com</pre>

+The command prompt will ask for credentials.
+Finally, deploy the component, using the push command:
+<pre>pac pcf push --publisher-prefix <your publisher prefix></pre>